baguilar6174/porfolio-page-challenge/README.md

 ## Description

-This project presents the construction of a landing page built from scratch using HTML CSS and JS, the site is fully responsive and contains animations that improve the user experience.
+This project presents the construction of a landing page built from scratch using only HTML CSS, the site is fully responsive and contains animations that improve the user experience.
 Your users should be able to:

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page